 Posted on Friday 10 July 2015

-According to the latest statistics, 32% of Canadians will be working part-time when they hit 66 and an average of 28% will be working full time.
-This includes Canadians within British Columbia and Quebec as well.
-The bigger question lies in whether or not Canadians are waiting to retire because they don't want to rest and relax (who doesn't want that), or because they simply have to keep working to make ends meet?
-There appears to be more Canadians who are concerned about having enough money to last through retirement.
+According to statistics, 32% of Canadians will be working part-time when they hit 66, and an average of 28% will be working full time.
+This includes both Canadians within British Columbia and Quebec.
+The question lies in whether these people are unwilling to retire because they don't want to rest or because they simply have to keep working to make ends meet.
+There appear to be more Canadians who are concerned about having enough money to last through retirement.

-Living past one's life expectancy is definitely a reasonable concern to many individuals.
-Research is showing that almost 50% of Canadians who are currently retired have this type of financial anxiety, and 46% more say they won't be able to retire as they'd planned.
+Living past one's life expectancy is a reasonable concern.
+So, sustaining good financial health is even more important at old age.
+Research shows that almost 50% of Canadians who are currently retired have this type of financial anxiety, and 46% more say they won't be able to retire as they'd planned.

-According to the newest research put out by Angus Reid, while Canadians should have plenty to look forward to in their golden years, more have the looming worry of shriveling finances on their mind--and going back to work to compensate seems the logical answer for most.
-If you plan on retiring you should have a primary and reliable way of financing that retirement.
-Let's look at some areas to consider before retirement age.
+According to Angus Reid, while Canadians should have plenty to look forward to in their golden years, more have the looming worry of shrivelling finances on their mind.
+Going back to work to compensate seems the logical answer for most.
+However, if you plan on retiring, you should have a primary and reliable way of financing that retirement.

 Here are some things to consider as you near your retirement age.